 M.F.A.
 Program Coordinator

 Chelsea is the author of multiple short plays and monologues.
-“Theodosia” (2018) was featured in the 2018 Underground New Play Festival in Theatre Cedar Rapids’ Grandon Studio.
-Two of her monologues, “Where the Sidewalk Doesn’t End" (2019) and “A Million Voices” (2019) have been performed in various staged reading events throughout the United States; Iowa, Minnesota, and New Jersey.
-She has completed a master’s degree in higher education from a low-residency online program through Abilene Christian University (ACU) and is currently a doctoral candidate pursuing a Doctor of Education in Organizational Leadership degree online from ACU.
+“Theodosia” (2017) was featured in the 2018 Underground New Play Festival in Theatre Cedar Rapids’ Grandon Studio.
+Two of her monologues, “Where the Sidewalk Doesn’t End" (2018) and “A Million Voices” (2019) have been performed in various staged reading events throughout the United States; Iowa, Minnesota, and New Jersey.
+She has completed an education specialist degree in organizational leadership from an online program through Abilene Christian University (ACU) and a master’s degree in higher education from a low-residency program also through ACU.

 Glenn has published two collections of poems, “Keeping the Tigers Behind Us” (Elixir Press) and “Traveling Light” (Wordtech Communications), and a chapbook, “Fading Proofs” (Q Avenue Press).
 His work has been published in journals such as Poetry, The Cimarron Review, The Florida Review, and Zone 3.
 He has degrees from Goddard College, Vermont College, and the University of Florida and has received grants from the Minnesota State Arts Board and the Iowa Arts Council.